Timothy Woods

 Is Prime Better Than Angus?

-No, Prime isn’t better than Angus.
-USDA Prime beef is about the cut quality, and Angus is a breed of cattle.
+Prime isn’t better than Angus.
+USDA Prime beef is about the meat quality, and Angus is a breed of cattle.
 Angus is high-quality meat, so Angus cuts are often labeled Prime.

 Is Select or Choice Better?